Reydifox/simple-C-game/README.md

 # simple-C-game
-Simple console ASCII game written by C.
+Simple console ASCII game written in C.
 You have to collect as many coins as possible
 Movement is by A and D keys.
 Game also save your stats.
 At the start there is a simple game menu.